-In addition, supports can come from family, friends, co-workers, community members or from a service system.
+In addition, supports can come from family, friends, co-workers, community members, school, a physician team, or from a service system.
 Job coaching is one example of a support that can be provided by a service system.
 With proper support, people with intellectual disabilities are capable of successful, productive roles in society.

 A diagnosis often determines eligibility for services and protection of rights, such as special education services and home and community services.
 The American Association of Intellectual and Developmental Disabilities (AAIDD) stresses that the main reason for evaluating individuals with intellectual disabilities is to be able to identify and put in place the supports and services that will help them thrive in the community throughout their lives.

 Related and Co-occurring Conditions